Active ingredients: estriol

 What it is used for

-Vulvo-vaginal complaints due to oestrogen deficiency associated with the climacteric and the postmenopause or after ovariectomy - Atrophic vaginitis; - Pruritus vulvae; - Dyspareunia due to vulvo-vaginal atrophy; - As auxillary therapy in the treatment of vaginal infections - As pre-operative therapy for vulvo-vaginal surgery and during subsequent convalescence; - Ulcers in cases of prolapse of the uterus or vagina; - To avoid misinterpretation of a cytological smear.
+INDICATION AS AT 6 JULY 2016: Vulvo-vaginal complaints due to oestrogen deficiency associated with the climacteric and the postmenopause or after ovariectomy: Atrophic vaginitis Pruritus vulvae Dyspareunia due to vulvo-vaginal atrophy As auxiliary therapy in the treatment of vaginal infections As pre-operative therapy for vulvo-vaginal surgery and during subsequent convalescence Ulcers in cases of prolapse of the uterus or vagina To avoid misinterpretation of a cytological smear

 How to take it